epiccoinio/Epic/contrib/devtools/README.md

 optimize-pngs.py
 ================

-A script to optimize png files in the Northern repository (requires pngcrush).
+A script to optimize png files in the Epic repository (requires pngcrush).

 fix-copyright-headers.py